IG-RL: Inductive Graph Reinforcement Learning for Massive-Scale Traffic Signal Control

 \section{Abstract}

-Scaling adaptive traffic-signal control involves dealing with combinatorial state and action spaces.
+Scaling adaptive traffic signal control involves dealing with combinatorial state and action spaces.
 Multi-agent reinforcement learning attempts to address this challenge by distributing control to specialized agents.
-However, specialization hinders generalization and transferability, and the computational graphs underlying neural-networks architectures---dominating in the multi-agent setting---do not offer the flexibility to handle an arbitrary number of entities which changes both between road networks, and over time as vehicles traverse the network.
-We introduce Inductive Graph Reinforcement Learning (IG-RL) based on graph-convolutional networks which adapts to the structure of any road network, to learn detailed representations of traffic-controllers and their surroundings.
+However, specialization hinders generalization and transferability, and the computational graphs underlying neural-network architectures---dominating in the multi-agent setting---do not offer the flexibility to handle an arbitrary number of entities which changes both between road networks, and over time as vehicles traverse the network.
+We introduce Inductive Graph Reinforcement Learning (IG-RL) based on graph-convolutional networks which adapts to the structure of any road network, to learn detailed representations of traffic signal controllers and their surroundings.
 Our decentralized approach enables learning of a transferable-adaptive-traffic-signal-control policy.
-After being trained on an arbitrary set of road networks, our model can generalize to new road networks, traffic distributions, and traffic regimes, with no additional training and a constant number of parameters, enabling greater scalability compared to prior methods.
-Furthermore, our approach can exploit the granularity of available data by capturing the (dynamic) demand at both the lane and the vehicle levels.
+After being trained on an arbitrary set of road networks, our model can generalize to new road networks and traffic distributions, with no additional training and a constant number of parameters, enabling greater scalability compared to prior methods.
+Furthermore, our approach can exploit the granularity of available data by capturing the (dynamic) demand at both the lane level and the vehicle level.
 The proposed method is tested on both road networks and traffic settings never experienced during training.
 We compare IG-RL to multi-agent reinforcement learning and domain-specific baselines.
 In both synthetic road networks and in a larger experiment involving the control of the 3,971 traffic signals of Manhattan, we show that different instantiations of IG-RL outperform baselines.